Arshgupta09/object_detector_app/README.md

 ## Second access

-If you want to use the program again, you don't have to use the firts commando conda env ....
-Just cd to the directory
+If you want to use the program again, you don't have to use the commands 1 and 2 again Just cd to the directory
 ```
 cd object_detector_app